katerji/transaction-tracker/README.md

 2. OpenAI (gpt-4o-mini) parses the text into structured data
 3. Amounts are converted to AED if in another currency
 4. Transaction is saved to SQLite with a billing cycle (23rd–22nd)
-5. Dashboard shows spending by category for the current cycle
+5. Dashboard shows spending by category for the selected billing cycle — pick a period from the header dropdown (defaults to the current cycle)

 Default categories: Groceries 🛒, Dining Out 🍔, Transport 🚗, Shopping 🛍️, Subscriptions 📱, Bills & Utilities 💳, Health 💊, Travel ✈️, Entertainment 🎬, Cash Withdrawal 💵, Income/Transfer 💰.
 Categories are fully user-manageable from the Categories tab.